songyang0716/Statistical_Testing/README.md

 3. Important papers on this topic
-- Unbiased Estimation of the Average Treatment Effect in Cluster-Randomized Experiments This paper explains why the regular difference-in-means estimator is biased, and it introduce an unbiased estimator for the treatment effect of cluster randomized experiment
+- Unbiased Estimation of the Average Treatment Effect in Cluster-Randomized Experiments This paper explains why the regular difference-in-means estimator is biased, and it introduces an unbiased estimator for the average treatment effect of cluster randomized experiment

 - Network A/B Testing: From Sampling to Estimation
 -